ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

 * Tasco Deluxe for his reverse engineering work on SVP and some mappers.
 * Bart Trzynadlowski for his SSFII and 68000 docs.
 * Haze for his research (http://haze.mameworld.info).
-* Lordus, Exophase and Rokas for various ideas.
-* Nemesis for his YM2612 research.
 * Mark and Jean-loup for zlib library.
 * ketchupgun for the skin.
 #ifdef GP2X
 * rlyeh and all the other people behind the minimal library.
 * Squidge for his famous squidgehack(tm).
 * Dzz for his ARM940 sample code.
+* GnoStiC & Puck2099 for USB joystick support.
+* Hermes PS2R, god_at_hell for the CpuCtrl library.
 * A_SN for his gamma code.
 * craigix for supplying the GP2X hardware and making this port possible.
 * Alex for the icon.
+* Exophase, Rokas and Lordus for various ideas.
 * All the people from gp32x boards for their support.
 #endif
 #ifdef GIZ